BayesianEcon/Dyn-MS-LS-Media/README.md

 -------------------------------------------------------------------------------

-The following R script files are used to estimate the Bayesian Markov-Switching Latent-Space network model (hereafter MS-LS) on the datasets studied in the main paper (Section 3, Section 4, and Supplement):
+The following R script files are used to estimate the Bayesian Markov-Switching Latent-Space network model (hereafter MS-LS) on the datasets studied in the main paper.
+(Section 3, Section 4, and Supplement):

 * Dynamic_01_Results_[Country].R
 Estimates the MS-LS model on the dynamic network dataset.